 Create a new WG issue in the target WG repository.

 Add labels to the new WG issue, or ask one of the i18n staff to add them.

-Add the equivalent labels to the tracker issue, ie. a label, and any appropriate label(s).
+Add labels to the tracker issue, ie. a needs-resolution label, and any appropriate *lreq label(s).
 (These are the same labels as used for the WG issue, just without the i18n- prefix.)

-If you added an *lreq label, add the labeland a label to indicate the relevant typographic feature(s), eg. .
+If you added an *lreq label, add the label spec-type-issue and a label to indicate the relevant typographic feature(s), eg. i:line_breaking.
 The latter represent categories related to the Language Enablement Index, and all start with i:.

 Copy over the information in the tracker issue description to the WG issue description, incorporating any changes that arise out of discussions with the i18n WG.

 Edit the tracker issue.
 Remove the initial comment per the template instructions, leaving just a link to the new github issue at the top of the description.